Parkinson's Disease and Lightheadedness

 If you are experiencing lightheadedness after standing and think you might have orthostatic hypotension, call your doctor so that you can be evaluated.
 Your doctor will most likely check your blood pressure.

 Not all forms of orthostatic hypotension require treatment.
 If you experience a drop in blood pressure when you stand up, but have no other symptoms you probably won't need treatment.
 But, if you feel dizzy or lightheaded to the point where you might lose your balance or lose consciousness, you will need treatment.

 Because some drugs can cause severe orthostatic hypotension, your doctor may first try reducing some of your medicine or may switch you to another type of medicine.
 If you have significant symptoms of orthostatic hypotension, and it is not possible to change your medications, then your doctor will likely treat the orthostatic hypotension itself.

 How Is Orthostatic Hypotension Treated?

-The first approach in treating orthostatic hypotension is to decrease the pooling of blood in the legs with the use of special stockings called compression stockings.
+Another approach in treating orthostatic hypotension is to decrease the pooling of blood in the legs with the use of special stockings called compression stockings.
 These tight stockings "compress" the veins in the legs, helping to reduce swelling and increase blood flow.
 There now are a number of companies that make these stockings in a wide variety of sizes, and they usually can be found at stores that sell medical supplies, as well as at some pharmacies.

 You should wear these stockings when you are up and about.
 You do not need to wear them when you are in bed.
 Further, it is recommend that you put the stockings on first thing in the morning while in bed and before getting up for your daily activities.
 It is important that you do not let the stockings bunch, gather, or roll, since this can compress the veins too much and could harm circulation.
 You should always watch for signs of decreased circulation, which could include discoloration of the skin, as well as pain or cramping, and numbness of the lower legs and feet.